GiovanniZambiasi/Client-Side-Prediction/README.md

 ### Rigidbody

 The rigidbody example scenario is still a work in progress.
 The bodies are simulated via the [PhysicsScene.Simulate](https://docs.unity3d.com/ScriptReference/PhysicsScene.Simulate.html) method.
 When not simulating, the client is moved to an empty scene created in runtime called "Idle".
-This implementation is simple and easy to understand, but it stops the clients interacting with one another.
+This implementation is simple and easy to understand, but **it stops the clients interacting with one another**.
 I recorded a demo where I simulated 150ms of lag using [clumsy](https://jagt.github.io/clumsy/), and then applied a packet loss rate of 2%.
 Here's the [Video](https://youtu.be/lxiUcX3ZgyI):<br>
 [![RB_EXAMPLE](https://i.ytimg.com/vi/lxiUcX3ZgyI/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLDF2MNTSKtVIH-14FxC54yh_A86uA)](https://youtu.be/lxiUcX3ZgyI)
 <br>
 Note that the demo doesn't include any kind of entity interpolation, so the server's cube just flickers in the client's screen when packet loss is enabled.
 The client's cube however is fully predictive.